rtang03/fabric-es/deployments/dev-net/manual/BUILD-AUTH-SERVER.md

 # Overview

-There are a few usages of auth-server.
+There are a few case of developing auth-server.

 ## Usage A: Build auth-image image, and launch local environment